Today you will learn how to build abs. We will show effective exercises and consider the anatomy of the

 position, thereby reducing the stress on the spine.
 We recommend changing the set of exercises every 6-8

-weeks so that the muscles do not have time to adapt to the same workout.
+so that the muscles do not have time to adapt to the same workout.
 You will get the desired results

 faster and do not get bored of the monotony.